-- 1. Section 1005 of the Planning Code would be amended to specifically exempt the following five minor scopes of work from the requirement to obtain a Certificate of Appropriateness, provided that the improvements conform to the requirements outlined in Section 1006.6: - (1) When the application is for a permit to alter a landing or install a power-assist operator to provide an accessible entrance. - (2) When the application is for a permit to install business signs or awnings. - (3) When the application is for a permit to install non-visible rooftop appurtenances. - (4) When the application is for a permit to install non-visible, low-profile skylights. - (5) When the application is for a permit to install a City-sponsored Landmark plaque.
+- Section 1005 of the Planning Code would be amended to specifically exempt the following five minor scopes of work from the requirement to obtain a Certificate of Appropriateness, provided that the alterations conform to the standards and guidelines as provided for in Section 1006.6: - (1) When the application is for a permit to alter a landing or install a power-assist operator to provide an accessible entrance. - (2) When the application is for a permit to install business signs or awnings. - (3) When the application is for a permit to install non-visible rooftop appurtenances. - (4) When the application is for a permit to install non-visible, low-profile skylights. - (5) When the application is for a permit to install a City-sponsored Landmark plaque.

-Permits for these scopes of work could be approved administratively by Planning Department staff without requiring Historic Preservation Commission approval, and permits that could currently be approved administratively with an Administrative Certificate of Appropriateness could be approved at the Planning Information Center counter, rather than being added to the permit review queue.
+Permits for these scopes of work could be approved administratively by Planning Department staff without requiring Historic Preservation Commission approval, and permits that could currently be approved administratively with an Administrative Certificate of Appropriateness would be subject to same-day approval by a Preservation technical specialist at the Planning Information Center, rather than being added to the permit review queue.

-- 2. Section 1111.1 of the Planning Code would be amended to classify the following scopes of work as Minor Alterations, provided that the improvements conform to the requirements outlined in Section 1111.6: - (1) When the application is for a permit to alter a landing or install a power-assist operator to provide an accessible entrance. - (2) When the application is for a permit to install business signs. - (3) When the application is for a permit to install non-visible rooftop appurtenances.
+2. Section 1111.1 of the Planning Code would be amended to specifically exempt the following three scopes from the requirement to obtain a Minor Permit to Alter, provided that the alterations conform to the standards and guidelines as provided for in Section 1111.6:

+- (1) When the application is for a permit to alter a landing or install a power-assist operator to provide an accessible entrance. - (2) When the application is for a permit to install business signs. - (3) When the application is for a permit to install non-visible rooftop appurtenances.

-Permits for these scopes of work could be approved administratively by Planning Department staff without requiring Historic Preservation Commission approval and, provided that the Commission delegates its approval authority for such permits to the Planning Department, could be approved at the Planning Information Center counter, rather than being added to the permit review queue.
+Permits for these scopes of work could be approved administratively by Planning Department staff without requiring Historic Preservation Commission approval, and permits that could currently be approved administratively with a Minor Permit to Alter would be subject to same-day approval by a Preservation technical specialist at the Planning Information Center, rather than being added to the permit review queue.